 Selecting the right combination requires understanding a few guidelines.
-Your Lance dealer can be a valuable source of information when matching a camper to your truck.
+Your Lance Dealer can be a valuable source of information when matching a camper to your truck.

 The truck bed is mounted to the frame of the truck with mounts that allow for some movement.
 It is important to allow enough clearance between your truck and camper to prevent damage due to normal racking, twisting and bouncing during driving conditions.
-The cabover of the camper should never be closer than 1 1/ 2" to the tallest point of the cab of the truck.
+The cabover of the camper should never be closer than 1 1/2" to the tallest point of the cab of the truck.
 This could be cab marker lights or tracking system antennas, if installed.
 Also, ensure that there is a minimum of 1/4" clearance between the truck bed side rails and the camper wing.

-Some truck models have a tapered bed, whereas the bed depth is different between the front and rear.
-This can make the camper look tilted (front higher then the rear) along the bed of the truck.
 It may be necessary to place a bed mat in the truck bed to raise the camper to gain the minimum clearance requirements.
 There must also be a minimum of 1/2" between where the truck and camper meet at the back of the truck taillight.
 Adding a spacer at the front of the camper or in the front of the truck bed can insure proper clearance.
-Refer to your Lance dealer for proper installation.
+Refer to your Lance Dealer for proper installation.